 Sometimes kid lunches can get boring.
 But with a few kid lunch ideas, such as a slight change in the presentation, a boring lunch can become fun and memorable.
 One of my lunch solutions is Tortilla Pinwheel Lollipops — it’s quick and healthy for kids, plus parents will enjoy making it too.

 If you’ve ever made or eaten tortilla pinwheels as an appetizer, these will seem very familiar to you.
-Just just like the appetizers, Tortilla Pinwheel Lollipops are a tortilla rolled up with lunch meat (I used Hillshire Farm Honey Roasted Turkey) and sliced provolone cheese.
-It also uses whole wheat tortilla which I picked up during my shopping for the Tortilla Pinwheel Lollipops at Target (see my shopping experience HERE).
+Just just like the appetizers, Tortilla Pinwheel Lollipops are a whole wheat tortilla rolled up with sliced turkey deli meat and sliced provolone cheese.

 This is also what I call a non-recipe — while there are ingredients and I will show you how to make it, this is extremely versatile.
 Add any ingredients that you think would be good and create your own masterpiece!